marlonbernardes/awesome-berlin/en/pages/renting-an-apartment.md

   - Last three payslip or the employment agreement (or other document), that can prove your monthly income
   - *Mietschuldenfreiheitsbescheinigung* [1] - it’s the document that proves you don’t have any debt with you previous landlord
   - ID - Identification Document - the passport with the visa
-  - SCHUFA - it’s a document that proves you have no unpaid debts
+  - SCHUFA - it’s a document that proves you have no unpaid debts and gives you a trustworthiness score.
+[You can get a SCHUFA for free](http://allaboutberlin.com/guides/free-schufa-berlin), but if you need it now, you can get one from Postbank and Volksbank branches.
-  - Amtliche Meldebestätigung für die Anmeldung - it’s the confirmation of your residence registration
+  - Amtliche Meldebestätigung für die Anmeldung - it’s the confirmation of your residence registration.
+It's also called the Meldebescheinigung.
   - Some landlords/real estate agencies will require the residency visa or a proof that will get an insurance to protect you in case of any accidents in the apartment

 [1] If you don’t have this document, try to use another proof that you don’t have any debt (translated to German), or try to explain the situation, saying that you just arrived in Germany and this would be your first rent in the city.